-This promotion was done by means of a one month unlock of special song and а course.
+This promotion was done by means of a one month unlock of a special song and course.
 However, the song and chart as it appeared in the game 'broken' was as players immediately noticed.
-For whatever reason, the arrows did not scroll smoothly and stuttered their way up the screen against clips from the movie in the background.
+For whatever reason, the arrows not did scroll smoothly and stuttered their way up the screen against clips from the movie in the background.